 Wicked Witch: Subverted, again!
 She does have supernatural powers of some kind.
 This would seem to resign her to the role of a wicked witch in any fairy tale (as one of the Shadow Girls notes, a prince's sister can never becomes his princess, so she must become a witch).
 Nevertheless, Anthy desperately plays the helpless princess role out of love for her brother.
 Too bad her brother lost all hope, gave up that whole "protect people in need" thing and ultimately became a power-hungry bastard who uses his "princess" as a pawn.

 Zero Approval Gambit: Combines this trope with The Woman Wearing the Queenly Mask.
 It turns out she's an ancient Goddess-Princess who watched her brother, the God-Prince, being responsible for all the evil on earth.
 As a child, she decided to take the blame and let herself be punished by the world for all eternity.
-She subsequently spends the entire series serene and calm, while suffering the anguish and hatred of the entire world... for her now evil prince and the fear to change.)
+She subsequently spends the entire series serene and calm, while suffering the anguish and hatred of the entire world... for her now evil prince and the fear to change.

 Broken Ace: He once was the most generous and sweet person as Prince Dios, but his terrible experiences left him completely disenchanted and embittered.
-Now he's a Manipulative Bastard who manipulates everyone and everything — including Anthy, his little sister, who is pretty much trapped in a Fate Worsethan Deathand he keeps her there.
+Now he's a Manipulative Bastard who manipulates everyone and everything — including Anthy, his little sister, who is pretty much trapped in a Fate Worse than Deathand he keeps her there.

 Chivalrous Pervert: Very deconstructed.
 During his seduction sequences appears to be a perfect gentleman, but turns out to be the Enemy Without of a prince deity whose little sister Anthy has to suffer for his inability to cope with being divine.
 His seduction of Utena (including taking her virginity) is presented by him as the gentlemanly thing to do - kissing her feet, making her feel like a lady - it turns out it's all a ruse to make her into a very feminine, yet also completely passive bride for him to use in his cosmic plans, instead of her becoming a prince who could conquer him, and just like he did to Anthy.

 Dead All Along: In the movie.
-It's even taken one step further when it's suggested that His idealized self Prince Dios was never even real in the first place, but was just a creation of Anthy's magic..
+It's even taken one step further when it's suggested that his idealized self Prince Dios was never even real in the first place, but was just a creation of Anthy's magic..

 Domestic Abuser: The entire series could be seen as a case study in how domestic abusers of all kinds (spouses, parents, caretakers, etc.) systematically destroy any resolve their victims have, eventually rendering them to the passive husk Anthy is at the beginning of the series.
 He undermines her confidence, treats her like property, cuts her off from any meaningful relationships, passes her around to any (potentially abusive) student that wins the duel, and rapes her weekly.
 Take out the duel aspect, and you could find the same behavior in a lot of domestic abuse cases.

-Karma Houdini: Averted.
+Karma Houdini: Downplayed.
 Even if Akio got to keep his place in Ohtori and Utena was gone, Utena herself had the last laugh as she finally managed to free Anthy from his control, so Anthy ultimately says "But Now I Must Go" and goes Walking the Earth with Chuchu despite his pleas.
 Keep in mind that it's implied Akio has no magic of his own, so with Anthy gone he's completely powerless, and this is one of the worst things that could ever happen to him.

 Samaritan Syndrome: As Dios, he constantly put the needs of the villagers before himself.
 Because of this, he grew weak to the point that he was on the verge of death.
 Anthy stepped in, and she was pretty much condemned to a Fate Worse than Death...